ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

     where TSearchCriteria : class
 {% endhighlight %}

-Four types need to be specified when deriving from the `BusinessOjbectBase`:
+Two types need to be specified when deriving from the `BusinessOjbectBase`:

 1. `TEntity`: The main entity type, i.e., the model.
 2. `TSearchCriteria`: The object which contains the criteria used to filter during a search.